-Leadership & Organizational Development, B.A. to M.A.
+Leadership and Organizational Development, B.A. to M.A.
 Accelerated Program

-Saint Louis University's online accelerated bachelor's to master's program in leadership and organizational development is designed for working professionals pursuing a bachelor's degree in any School for Professional Studies degree program who may have an interest in pursuing a Master of Arts in Leadership and Organizational Development once they complete their undergraduate program.
+Saint Louis University's online accelerated bachelor's to master's program in leadership and organizational development is designed for working professionals pursuing a bachelor's degree through the School for Professional Studies who are also interested in a Master of Arts in Leadership and Organizational Development.

-- Students must meet all course prerequisite prior to enrolling in any graduate-level coursework
+- Students must meet all course prerequisites prior to enrolling in any graduate-level coursework.

 Students may choose from the following graduate courses: